riklauder/Bedbug/README.md

 placehodler

 ## ProjectPlanning
-Living schedule and plan used thoeughout project
+Living schedule and plan used throughout project

 # src
 Home for final source code